 Cost and availability.
 Solar PV systems that include battery storage are still quite expensive, and there are waiting lists for specific brands.
 If you’d like the comfort of knowing that you’ll have power and independence when the grid goes down, a solar PV system that includes battery storage may make sense.

 Not likely, but it does happen.
 Solar panels have been designed to prepare for exposure to harsh outdoor elements.
+There are first-generation solar panels still in service after 40 years that still produce 75% of their original output.
 Plus, they are relatively simple, with no moving parts and so it is rare for issues to arise.
 If cracks or breaks do emerge, it is typically best to get a maintenance service to come and assess them.

 Most companies offer 15, 20, and 25-year warranties as a standard to some of their systems.
 While warranties are excellent because it helps provide peace-of-mind and brings protection to your solar investment, but it is essential to know what your warranty covers.

-If there are issues with regards to the performance of the solar panel output and are underproducing, the manufacturer will replace those panels for free.
-It is required by law that all solar panels come with at least a 25-year performance warranty.
+If there are issues with regards to the performance of the solar panel output and are under-producing, the manufacturer will replace those panels for free.
+It is required by law that all solar panels come with at least a 25-year equipment warranty.

 It shouldn’t.
 The technology has gotten much better where the chance of this happening is much less than before.
 If there is an issue, it is typically during the installation and workmanship warranties are offered by the company who sold you the solar PV system.
 Workmanship warranties will cover any labor-related defects, such as damage to your roof or other parts of your home or property as a result of a solar system installation.